zimmski/tavor/README.md

 Each reduce strategy instance has to be associated on construction with exactly one token.
 This allows an instance to hold a dedicated state of the given token graph, which makes optimizations for multiple reduce operations possible.

 A reduce strategy has to implement the `Strategy` interface which is exported by the [github.com/zimmski/tavor/reduce/strategy](/reduce/strategy) package.
 The interface defines the `Reduce` method which starts the first step of the reduce strategy in a new goroutine and returns two channels to control the reduce process.
 The error return argument is not nil if an error is encountered during the initialization.
 On success a value is returned by the control channel which marks the completion of the iteration.
 A feedback has to be given through the feedback channel as well as a value to the control channel to initiate the calculation of the next reduce step.
 This passing of values is needed to avoid data races within the token graph.
 The channels must be closed when there are no more steps or the strategy caller wants to end the reduce process.
-Please note that this can also occur right after receiving the channels.
+Note that this can also occur right after receiving the channels.
 Hence when there are no steps at all.
 Since the `Reduce` method is running in its own goroutine, it can be implemented statefully without using savepoints.

 Currently only two different feedback answers can be given.
 They are defined by the `ReduceFeedbackType` type which is exported by the [github.com/zimmski/tavor/reduce/strategy](/reduce/strategy) package.
 One feedback answer is `Good` which communicates to the reduce strategy that the current step produced a successful result.
 This can mean for example that the result has the right syntax or is better than the last good result.
 The meaning of the feedback and the response of the strategy to the feedback are purely dependent on the application.
 Responses could be for example to proceed with a given optimization path or to simply end the whole reducing process, since it is often enough to find one solution.
 The second feedback answer is `Bad` which communicates exactly the opposite of `Good` to the strategy.
 This answer is often more complicated to handle since it means that in some scenarios a revert of the current step to the last good step has to occur before the reduce process can continue.

-Please note that all reduce strategies should currently implement algorithms which produce valid generations according to the internal token graph.
-Hence for example a constant integer should not be replaced by a constant string.
+> **Note:** All reduce strategies should currently implement algorithms that produce valid generations according to the internal token graph.
+Hence a constant integer should not for example be replaced by a constant string.
 This is a convention which is not enforced but highly recommended to avoid problems until it is safely supported by a future version of Tavor.

 The `Register` function of the [github.com/zimmski/tavor/reduce/strategy](/reduce/strategy) package allows to register strategies based on an identifier which can be then used within the framework.
 The function `New` of the [github.com/zimmski/tavor/reduce/strategy](/reduce/strategy) package allows to generate a new instance of the registered strategy given the identifier.
 This is for example needed for the Tavor binary, which can execute a specific strategy defined by a CLI argument.